 Occupancy sensors can be mounted on the wall at existing switch locations, mounted on the ceiling, or in remote locations.
 In general, wall switch replacement sensors are best suited to single occupant offices and other small rooms.
 Ceiling-mounted or remote mounted sensors are used in large spaces, locations without local switching, and where wall switches are not in the line-of-sight of the main work area.
 This measure provides energy savings by reducing the lighting operating hours.

-Affected Building Areas: open floor and enclosed offices, lobby, mechanical room, restrooms, and storage rooms
+Affected Building Areas: kitchen, living room, and lounge